juliafmorgado/cncf-communitygroups/best_practices.md

 - A paragraph describing the content of the presentation/demo
 ```

-If you're planning a hands-on demo, you should ensure that the WiFi can handle the number of attendees.
+If you're planning a hands-on demo, ensure that the WiFi can handle the number of attendees.

-Furthermore, you should check you're not limited by some quotas (Cloud provider).
+Also, check for any quotas or limitations imposed by your cloud provider.

 The choice of date and time matters.
-Most meetups choose Tuesdays, Wednesdays, or Thursdays after work.
-But use your discretion, since every culture varies.
+Most meetups are held on Tuesdays, Wednesdays, or Thursdays after work, but adjust based on local culture.

 ### Booking

 If the room capacity limits you, you should do an **overbooking**.

-Most of the time, there are 30% of people who RSVP, but never come.
-Recently KCDs (1 to 2 day summit-like events have a 92% show rate).
+Most of the time, 30% of people who RSVP never show up.
+Recent KCDs (1 to 2 day summit-like events) have shown a 92% show rate.

-You should think about sending a **reminder** message to the meetup group to ask the people to free their place if they can't come.
+Send a **reminder** message to the meetup group to encourage those who cannot attend to free up their spot.

 ## 3. Announce the event

-The following steps can be useful to attract more folks for your upcoming event
+The following steps can be useful to attract more attendees to your event:

-- Reach out to meetups in the area taking place to share your event (don't forget to return the favor)
+- Reach out to meetups in your area asking them to share your event (don't forget to return the favor)
 - Post on social media channels and notify the CNCF to bump your message.
 This can be done in the Slack workspace via the #socialmedia channel.
-Tag Katie Meinder and she will amplify from the CNCF main accounts, provided your post is vendor-nuetral.
+Tag Katie Meinder and she will amplify from the CNCF main accounts, provided your post is vendor-neutral.
 - Place your event in newsletters and podcasts
-- Write a CNCF blog post that is about 800 words.
-Submit for review at pr@cncf.io.
+- Write an 800-word CNCF blog post and submit it for review at pr@cncf.io.

 ## 4. Run the event

-There are a few tips you should look out for running the event
+Here are a few tips you should look out for when running the event:

 ### Preparation
-- **Guide attendees to the event location**: make sure the path from the street to the event location is labeled and clear
+- **Guide attendees to the event location**: Ensure clear signage from the street to the event venue.
-- **Prepare the speaker room**: make sure you do a technical check, prepare chairs and all the equipment you might use
+- **Prepare the speaker room**: Conduct a technical check and arrange chairs and equipment.
-- **Guide attendees at the venue**: label the way to restrooms, the elevator, terrace and only other places that are visited during the event.
-If the location has “restricted” areas, label those too.
+- **Guide attendees at the venue**:  Label pathways to restrooms, elevators, and other relevant areas.
+Clearly mark restricted areas.
-- **Food**: prepare a place to put the food (if you order for 100 people, this takes a lot of space), label ingredients for allergies and personal preference (vegan, halal food, …)
+- **Food**: Set up a designated area for food and label ingredients for allergens and dietary preferences (e.g., vegan, kosher, halal...).

 ### Event Introduction

-As an introduction to the event, there are common recommendations you should talk about or make clear to everyone beforehand.
+When introducing the event, here are common recommendations you should cover:

-- **CNCF Code of Conduct**: As CNCF Community Event, you oblige by the [code of conduct](https://www.cncf.io/conduct/).
-You can summarize it to be "excellent to each other"
+- **CNCF Code of Conduct**: As a CNCF Community Event, you adhere to the [code of conduct](https://www.cncf.io/conduct/) which you can summarize to be "excellent to each other".
-- **Taking picture's disclaimer**: Make attendees aware that the organizer team takes pictures, with some selective ones getting shared publicly
+- **Photography disclaimer**: Inform attendees that photos will be taken and some may be shared publicly.
-- **Thank the sponsor(s)**
+- **Thank sponsor(s)**
-- **Welcome feedback**: share information where to reach the organizers to ask questions and share feedback about the event.
+- **Welcome feedback**: Provide contact information for attendees to ask questions and share feedback.

 ### Hosting the event

-Some learnings facilitating the event:
+Some learnings when facilitating the event:

 - **Hosting**: It is useful to select one of the organizers as host to give the event introduction, introduce speakers and in general provide guidance to the audience during the event.
 - **Speaker times**: It often happens that a talk takes a little longer than anticipated or the audience is asking many questions.
 In smaller meetups you can be flexible about it, in bigger events you should interrupt and stick to the schedule.